Considering a VA Mortgage Loan In Utah?

 - Others will flat out try to dissuade you from getting a VA loan out of sheer ignorance or a hidden agenda (Dave Ramsey promotes such non-sense without a proper understanding on how VA loans work)

-Before applying for a no down payment, 100% financing Utah VA mortgage loan, do some research on how this awesome loan program works.
+Before applying for a Utah VA mortgage loan, do some research on how this awesome loan program works.
 Ask the questions, and work with someone that is knowledgeable.

 Let’s start by clearing THE FOUR BIGGEST MISCONCEPTIONS when it comes to Utah VA home loans.
 This really applies nationwide as well, but Utah is my home and my target audience.